MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 Refer to [Design an Azure Database for MySQL database using the Azure portal](https://docs.microsoft.com/azure/mysql/tutorial-design-database-using-portal), to learn how to create and manage your server, configure the firewall and setup the database.

 Refer to [How to create and manage read replicas in Azure Database for MySQL using the Azure portal](https://docs.microsoft.com/azure/mysql/howto-read-replicas-portal), to learn how to create and manage read replicas in the Azure Database for MySQL service using the Azure Portal.

+Refer to [Create and manage Azure Database for MySQL VNet service endpoints and VNet rules by using the Azure portal](https://docs.microsoft.com/azure/mysql/howto-manage-vnet-using-portal?toc=%2fazure%2fvirtual-network%2ftoc.json), to learn how to enable security measures for your database.

 ## 8. Create the Azure Storage account and container